wax-office-of-inspector-general/wax-developer/docs/operate/wax-infrastructure/hyperion-guide.md

 ---
-title: Full/Partial History nodes using Hyperion
+title: Full/Partial History nodes using Hyperion-US
-lang: en-US
 ---

 Having stable accessibility to consumable data is essential for Web3 applications on a blockchain.
 There are many use-cases for history data like accounting, taxes, transaction tracking, portfolio management etc.